Saturday, December 13

 Santa Lucia’s Day

 A beautiful and wealthy Sicilian who was martyred during the persecutions of Diocletian, Lucia of Syracuse (c.
 304) was known as the patron of light.
-According to tradition, Advent was for her a glorious celebration of the approach of Light and Life.
-Interestingly, her feast days-- held on December 13 in most of Europe and December 14 in much of Latin America--are among of the shortest and darkest days of the year.
-Thus, a great festival of lights is traditionally held in her memory.
+For her, Advent was always a celebration of the approach of Light and Life.
+Interestingly, her feast day, held on December 13, is one of the shortest and darkest days of the year.
+Thus, a great festival of lights is traditionally held in her memory--particularly in Scandinavian cultures.
 Candles are set into evergreens.
 Garlands are spread, full of twinkling lights.
 Torchlight parades are held.
 And fireworks brighten the evening sky.
-It is a joyous reminder of our great calling to sally forth into the darkness of the world with the illuminating hope of the Gospel.
+The celebration remains an important holiday in Sweden, Denmark, Estonia, Norway, Finland, Malta, Italy, Bosnia, Iceland, and Croatia.